Sairyss/domain-driven-hexagon/README.md

 When using microservices, all exception types can be packed into a library and reused in each microservice for consistency.

-### Differentiate between programmer errors and user input errors
+### Differentiate between programmer errors and operational errors

-Application should be protected not only from incorrect user input but from a programmer errors as well by throwing exceptions when something is not used as intended.
+Application should be protected not only from operational errors (like incorrect user input), but from a programmer errors as well by throwing exceptions when something is not used as intended.

 For example: